robyngit/-D3_timeseries_line_cumulative_dots/README.md

-# Option C
+# Option D
-## datapoints denoted by dots; gaps in data shown as dotted lines
+## cumulative; datapoints denoted by dots; gaps in data shown as dotted lines

 ---

 **PROS:**
 - missing data clearly differentiated.
-- data points and mouseover tooltips make it clear metric counts are available
+- data points and mouseover tooltips make it clear where metric counts are available.

 **CONS:**
 - the lighter shading still overemphasizes missing data (data points with missing data the month before and after are less obvious).
+- difficult to notice spikes or trends in views/downloads.

 ---